shaoyuhlq/HuangLinqing0228.github.io/_pages/about.md

 Academic Services
 =====
-Reviewer of the journals: IEEE Transactions on Cybernetics (TCYB); IEEE Transactions on Systems, Man and Cybernetics: Systems (TSMC-S); Frontiers of Information Technology and Electronic Engineering (FITEE); Array, and so on.
+Reviewer of the journals: IEEE Transactions on Cybernetics (TCYB); IEEE Transactions on Systems, Man and Cybernetics: Systems (TSMC-S); IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI); Frontiers of Information Technology and Electronic Engineering (FITEE); Array, and so on.